By Paul Taylor

 an important factor as you’ll see in the next section.

 And this bone growth can also include the skull.
-Some men start developing skull expansion and hair loss from puberty onwards.
+Some men start developing skull expansion and hair loss from puberty onwards (6).
 And it’s a combination of high DHT levels and skull shape that drives this process.

-But for most women, the differences they have in skull shape, along with much lower DHT levels, mean that they are highly unlikely to develop skull expansion and hair loss at such a young age.
+But, for most women, the differences they have with men in skull shape, along with much lower DHT levels (7), mean they are highly unlikely to develop skull expansion and hair loss at such a young age.